juji-io/datalevin/doc/compress.md

 ## Key-value Compression

-In Datalevin, compression/decompression process happens automatically in the key-value storage and is transparent to the users.
+In Datalevin, compression/decompression happens automatically in the key-value storage layer and is transparent to the users.

+Dictionary based compression algorithms are used, because compression has to contend with small data size as it is done on the individual value basis.
+Generational management of compression dictionaries is used to deal with data distribution shifts.

 ### Key Compression

-For keys, we use an order preserving compression method, so that point queries, range queries and some predicates can run directly on the compressed data without having to decompress data first.
+For keys, we use an order preserving compression method, so that range queries and some predicates can run directly on the compressed data without having to decompress data first.

 A complete and order preserving dictionary based encoding scheme is implemented, where a fixed length interval and variable length code are used [1].
-The fixed length chosen is two bytes, which captures first order entropy in data, while imposes not too much of a memory and computation overhead, i.e. we consider fixed number of 64K symbols.
+The fixed length chosen is two bytes, which captures some first order entropy in data, while imposes not too much of a memory and computation overhead, i.e. we consider fixed number of 64K symbols.
 The variable length code chosen is Hu-Tucker codes [2], which is optimal.
 We implement the Hu-Tucker algorithm using `n` mergeable priority queues to achieve the `O(nlogn)` theoretical bounds [3], so the computation of dictionary and building all necessary encoding and decoding tables can be done online, which takes less than one second on today's CPU.

 The resulting optimal binary alphabetic tree of each DBI is represented as an array of code length (byte) and an array of codes (32 bits integer).
 These two